-The Hampton Roads area (comprised of Chesapeake, Norfolk, Hampton, Newport News, Portsmouth, Suffolk, and Virginia Beach) is home more than 1.6 million people and is 31st in the nation's population ranking.
+The Hampton Roads area (comprised of Chesapeake, Norfolk, Hampton, Newport News, Portsmouth, Suffolk, and Virginia Beach) is home to more than 1.6 million people and is 31st in the nation's population ranking.
 This appealing vacation destination draws about 2.7 million visitors each year.

-Not only is Regent University near numerous historical landmarks, including Jamestown and Williamsburg, but its close proximity to the Atlantic Ocean and Chesapeake Bay ensure that you will find the perfect excuse for a study break or family day any time of the year and in the most beautiful of settings.
-For a list of area activities, click here
+Not only is Regent University near numerous historical landmarks, including Jamestown and Williamsburg, but its close proximity to the Atlantic Ocean and Chesapeake Bay ensure that you will find the perfect excuse for a study break or family day any time of the year.
+For a list of area activities, click here.

 What Students Say About the Area

 "Attending Regent is one of the best decisions that I could have made for a great quality of life during law school.
 The campus itself is absolutely beautiful and is just minutes away from the 'laid back' feel of the oceanfront one way and the 'big city' feel of Norfolk the other!
 I have such easy access to any activity that I could possibly want to do."

 – Marie Krause '13

 "My wife and I met in Washington, D.C., and have lived in Southern Ca., Richmond, Va., western

 Pa., and Colorado Springs, Colo.
 Regent Law brought us to Virginia Beach, and now that I